Cyclic surfaces and Hitchin components in rank 2: The Kähler structures

 \begin{proposition} The complex vector bundle $\overline{\mc E({\rm m})}$ carries a holomorphic structure which make it isomorphic to $\mc E^*{(\rm m})$ and a compatible $p$-dimensional family of Kähler structures with the following properties \begin{enumerate} \item The restriction of the Kähler structures is a multiple of $L^2$-metric in every fibre, \item The Kähler structure is invariant by the mapping class group action, \item The zero section is totally geodesic, \item The metric induced on the zero section is Weil--Petersson metric. \end{enumerate} \end{proposition} The $L^2$-metric on $H^0(\Sigma,{\mc K}^m)$ is taken with respect of the hyperbolic metric on $\Sigma$.

 We explain the construction of Kim and Zhang in \cite{Kim:2013wc} given in the cubic case which extends with only slight modifications to the general case.
-We reproduce the proof here, with some small simplifications, in order to get more specific details on the property of the Kähler metrics that we construct.
+We reproduce the proof here, with some small simplifications, in order to get more specific details on the Kähler metrics that we construct.